dillionmegida/dillionmegida.com/src/pages/p/9. frontend-and-backend-development/index.md

 This part of web development focuses on how a website should look - the presentational view.

-The front-end process requires languages which place contents of different formats on pages with designs.
+The front-end process requires languages which place content of different formats on pages with designs.
 In some websites, only the frontend development process is required.
 The developers involved in this process are called front-end developers.

 An example is a robot.
 Front-end is how the robot looks - the hands, legs, shield, head, helmet and so on.
 But, a robot does different things as assigned to.
 The shield is activated when certain external factors come up.
 The robot can choose to walk or run or even fly.
 These functionalities are guided by some inner operations which refer to the back-end.